SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     In addition, snakemake will search for a corresponding folder *profile_name* in /etc/xdg/snakemake and in $HOME/.config/snakemake, where globally accessible profiles can be placed.

 .. note::
    You can find the generated files  when profiles are created following this documentation.
-IFB profile example can be found on the `̀ gift_files/CulebrONT_SLURM`` repertory on our github repository as well as a CulebrONT module example to make life easier for our cluster administrators ^^.
+IFB profile example can be found on the `̀ gift_files/CulebrONT_SLURM/`` repertory on our github repository.

 4. Export CulebrONT to $PATH
 ----------------------------